johannesprinz/blog/README.md

 To figure out how to create a static site using hugo and deploy to azure blob storage using github actions.
 Goal is to have a profile / blog site that uses mark down and can easily publish to a no-low cost hosting solution.

-I've been meaning todo this for a long time and I have had enough syncronisties telling me to get on with it and just do.
+I've been meaning todo this for a long time and I have ls had enough syncronisties telling me to get on with it and just do.

 - TODO Try to add refs that pushed me to this.